Skip to main content

 More configuration parameters and there values can be found here.

-As you might've noticed, we send messages with send_raw_message which, apart from consuming the message itself, also accepts the mode.
-This mode is used to determine the mode for sending messages, including whether to pay for fuel separately and how to handle errors.
-When the TON Virtual Machine (TVM) analyses and processes messages, it performs differentiated processing depending on the mode value.
-Easily confused is that the value of the mode parameter has two variables, namely mode and flag.
-Mode and flag have different functions:
+As you may have noticed, we send messages using send_raw_message, which, in addition to consuming the message itself, also accepts a mode parameter.
+This mode determines how the message is sent, including whether to pay for gas separately and how to handle errors.
+When the TON Virtual Machine (TVM) processes messages, it behaves differently depending on the mode value.
+It’s important to note that the mode parameter consists of two components: mode and flag, which serve different purposes:

-• mode : defines the basic behavior when sending a message, e.g. whether to carry a balance, whether to wait for message processing results, etc. Different mode values represent different sending characteristics, and different values can be combined to meet specific sending requirements.
+• Mode: Defines the basic behavior when sending a message, such as whether to carry a balance or wait for message processing results.
+Different mode values represent different sending characteristics, and they can be combined to meet specific requirements.

-• flag : as an addition to the mode, it is used to configure specific message behavior, such as paying transfer fees separately or ignoring processing errors.
-The flag is added to the mode to create the final message sending mode.
+• Flag: Acts as an addition to the mode, configuring specific message behaviors, such as paying transfer fees separately or ignoring processing errors.
+The flag is added to the mode to create the final message-sending configuration.

 ModeDescription